ATTORNEYS REPRESENTING CLIENTS IN LANCASTER, PA & YORK, PA

-This is not only hard on the child, but their family as well.
+This is hard on the child and your family.
 Family members may have to put their lives on hold to care for the child.
-Parents suddenly have to make a living while they care for their children and tend to their own needs.

 Types of Accidents Involving Children

 Our attorneys have represented children and their families who have suffered the effects of accidents or injuries such as: